pioneers/runtime/docker/README.md

     docker run -it --rm pierobotics/runtime:latest <CMD>

-This CMD can be `./run.sh` to start Runtime, or `bash` to open a shell, or any other command you want to run inside the container.
+This CMD can be `./runtime run` to start Runtime, or `bash` to open a shell, or any other command you want to run inside the container.
 You can also run other things in the container by in another terminal doing `docker exec -it $(docker ps -q) bash` and running whatever you want inside the shell.
 The `runtime` Git repo will be located at `/root/runtime`.

 ### Devices